Nikola Corporation: Fraud allegations and guilty verdict (2020–2022)

 In December 2020, Republic Services stated that their previously announced partnership with Nikola would be terminated.
 The two companies had agreed to jointly develop zero-emissions garbage trucks in August 2020, including the production of at least 2,500 to 5,000 trucks for the Republic Services fleet by the start of 2023.
 Nikola's shares fell 9.8% after the announcement was released.
-Analysts call the canceled order a short-term setback, allowing the company to channel more focus towards the core of the business, being the production of semi-trucks designed for long-haul transport.
+Analysts call the cancelled order a short-term setback, allowing the company to channel more focus towards the core of the business, being the production of semi-trucks designed for long-haul transport.

 In February 2021, the company publicly dropped their Powersports unit along with any plans they previously had to produce any of the powersports concept vehicles they had shown, including the Nikola WAV watersports vehicle.
 Also in February, as part of YE2020 filings with the SEC, the company stated that they now intended to produce just 50-100 Nikola Tre vehicles in 4Q2021.
 In June 2021, Nikola invested $50 million in a new hydrogen factory headed by Wabash Valley Resources to produce fuel for semi-truck fuel stations across the Midwest.
 In July 2021, the company announced plans to add five new Class 8 truck dealers in Arizona, Texas, Colorado, California, New Mexico, Delaware, Florida, Maryland and Virginia.
 In late July 2021, a United States federal grand jury returned an indictment against Trevor Milton that included three counts of criminal fraud, including "lying about 'nearly all aspects of the business'" and two counts of securities fraud.
 Milton pleaded not guilty to the charges and was freed on $100 million bail, secured by two Utah properties.
 Nikola's share price dropped further and traded at $12 after falling from near $65 in June 2020, when Nikola had a company valuation in excess of the Ford Motor Company.

-Following the indictment of Milton in July 2021, the company stated "We remain committed to our previously announced milestones and timelines and are focused on delivering Nikola Tre battery-electric trucks later this year (fewer than 100 Tre vehicles, per 1Q2021 SEC filings) from the company’s manufacturing facilities."
+Following the indictment of Milton in July 2021, the company stated "We remain committed to our previously announced milestones and timelines and are focused on delivering Nikola Tre battery-electric trucks later this year from the company's manufacturing facilities."
 In October 2022, Milton was found guilty in federal court of three of four counts of fraud against him, over statements he made while CEO of the company.
+On December 18, 2023, he was sentenced to four years in prison.

+On March 27, 2025, Milton was fully pardoned by President Donald Trump.

 2022–present

 In August 2022, Nikola announced that it would be acquiring the battery company Romeo Power.
-On August 4, 2022, it was reported that Nikola has delivered 48 vehicles to dealers, and reported a revenue of $18.1 million.
-In September 2022, all 93 of its Tre Class 8 battery-electric vehicles were recalled due to an issue with seat belt anchor assembly.
-Nikola published in October 2022 that they have completed the acquisition of Romeo and "look forward to executing on the opportunities ahead.”
+On August 4, 2022, it was reported that Nikola had delivered 48 vehicles to dealers, and reported a revenue of $18.1 million.
+In September 2022, all 93 of its Tre Class 8 battery-electric vehicles were recalled due to an issue with seat belt anchor assemblies.
+Nikola published in October 2022 that they had completed the acquisition of Romeo and "look forward to executing on the opportunities ahead."